stefanrush/weightof.it/README.md

 weightof.it
 ===========

-Compare the weight (file size) of different JavaScript libraries
+Compare JavaScript libraries by weight

 Setup
 -----